camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/11-tasklist/08-customizing.html.md

 ## Localization

-The localization of the tasklist is contained in the `app/tasklist/locales/` directory.
+The localization of Tasklist is contained in the `app/tasklist/locales/` directory.
 This directory contains a separate localization file for every available language.
 The file name consists of the language code and the suffix `.json` (e.g. `en.json`).

-The tasklist uses a locale file corresponding to the language settings of the browser.
+Tasklist uses a locale file corresponding to the language settings of the browser.
 You can set the `availableLocales` property in the configuration file to provide a list of available locales.
 Every locale which is contained in this list must have a locale file in the `locales` directory with the corresponding language code.

-If the browser uses a language which is not available, the tasklist uses the locale which is defined via the `fallbackLocale` property in the configuration file:
+If the browser uses a language which is not available, Tasklist uses the locale which is defined via the `fallbackLocale` property in the configuration file:

 ```javascript